-Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Maths for Under Achievers training and Computer aided learning for SEN
+Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Computer aided learning for SEN, Zones of Regulation and Autism Awareness.

-- All our teachers are qualified teachers. - Our SENCO is qualified teacher with many years of experience. - Our SEN Governor is an experienced governor with a special interest in SEN. - Our Teaching Assistants and Lunchtime Assistants have had a variety of training as outlined above.
+- All our teachers are qualified teachers. - Our SENCO is a qualified teacher with many years of experience. - Our SEN Governor is an experienced governor with a special interest in SEN. - Our Teaching Assistants and Lunchtime Assistants have had a variety of training as outlined above.